Burnaby, British Columbia · Available Sun–Sat

 Ultimately, the best choice depends entirely on your personal priorities.

-Ideal Choice |
+Priority Ideal Choice

-Pre-Owned (Allows for more space or better location at a lower initial cost) |
+Budget & Immediate Space Pre-Owned (Allows for more space or better location at a lower initial cost)

-New Construction (Peace of mind and no immediate repairs) |
+Low Maintenance & Warranty New Construction (Peace of mind and no immediate repairs)

-Pre-Owned (Immediate access to mature parks, schools, and services) |
+Established Community Pre-Owned (Immediate access to mature parks, schools, and services)

-New Construction (Open concept, smart features, and modern finishing) |
+Modern Technology & Design New Construction (Open concept, smart features, and modern finishing)

 As your dedicated Burnaby Realtor and Real Estate Agent, I will use my deep market knowledge to help you assess value regardless of the age of the property.
 For a new condo in Brentwood, we will scrutinize the developer and the purchase contract.
 For a charming house near Deer Lake, we will focus on the inspection and the neighbourhood's appreciation history.